pahjbo/vodsl/Readme.md

 sub-directory.

 The stand-alone parser is built using [maven](http://maven.apache.org).
-All that is necessary after installing maven is to run (after building the editor plugin in the top level directory as described in the previous section)
+All that is necessary (after building the editor plugins in the top level directory as described in the previous section) is to run

     mvn install